Sustainable Packaging Management

 Impacts and Benefits

-1128.29 tonnes
+1128 tonnes

-“Empty Bottles, Not Empty Values” project
+“Empty Bottles, Not Empty Values” continuation project

-Donation of clear plastic water bottles by over 2.4 million bottles
+Collection of clear plastic water bottles

-Capable of conversion into 120000 employee shirts
+Capable of conversion into employee shirts

-Equivalent to reducing greenhouse gas emissions by 73.92 tCO2e
+Equivalent to reducing greenhouse gas emissions

 The Company cooperates with Wat Chak Daeng, Phra Pradaeng District, Samut Prakan Province to collect used PET bottles from the distribution center near Wat Chak Daeng to be processed into monk robes.
 Remote stores will collect PET bottles for sale and donate money to the Chak Daeng Temple

-Donation of PET water bottles to Wat Chak Daeng by over 2.32 million bottles (38.76 tonnes)
+Donation of PET water bottles to Wat Chak Daeng

-Financial donation to Jakdaeng temple 126636 Baht
+Financial donation to Jakdaeng temple

-Equivalent to reducing greenhouse gas emissions by 4.86 tCO2e
+Equivalent to reducing greenhouse gas emissions

-Innovative packaging research and development project
+Example Innovative packaging research and development Project

-CP ALL Public Company Limited has developed new packaging for hot sandwich products to reduce plastic bags usage.
-The project plan and timeline for all operations are divided into 4 Phases, comprise 1) Lap-scale prototype design 2) Pilot testing in 110 7-Eleven stores 3) Scale up results in 7-Eleven stores in Bangkok and metropolitan (BE) 6,000 stores, as well as 4) Scale up usage in 7-Eleven nationwide The project is currently in Phase 4 .The development concept requires coverage of all 4 areas:
+The Company developed a new packaging for bags for hot sandwich products for hot sandwich products to reduce plastic bags usage.
+The project plan and timeline for all operations are divided into 4 Phases.
+The project is currently in Phase 4 which has been introduced for will undergo countrywide adoption.
+The development concept requires coverage of all 4 areas:

-• The product must maintain identical characteristics and quality
+The product must maintain identical characteristics and quality

-• The customers, both internal customers (operation) and external customers (consumer) must find the product acceptable
+The customers, both internal customers (operation ) and external customers (consumer) must find the product acceptable

-• The environmental aspect encompasses requirements for newly developed packaging to be recyclable and materials be certified as sustainable (Sustainably - Managed Renewable Resources)
+The environmental aspect encompasses requirements for newly developed packaging to be recyclable and materials be certified as sustainable (Sustainably Managed Renewable Resources)

-• The economics aspect entails control of overall product cost to ensure product sales at the same assessable-to-customers price and does not affect the Company cost-profit outlook
+The economics aspect entails control of overall product cost to ensure product sales at the same assessable-to-customers price and does not affect the Company cost-profit outlook

 Impacts and Benefits